 ABE is an example of an anti-bullying, pro-social curriculum because we are proactively teaching children how to fairly understand and respond when they encounter difference.
 However, we do not use the word "bullying" in early childhood because young children are not bullies; children at this age are simply learning to interact.
 Exploration of power and conflict are a natural part of this process and are opportunities for problem solving skills to be directly taught.

-7 How is Anti-Bias Education integrated into the school day?
+7. How is ABE integrated into the school day?

-8 Is anti-bias education appropriate for young children?
+8. Is ABE appropriate for young children?
 Will my child learn or acquire biases about others?

 Some families may worry that talking about biases might foster bias in children and choose to avoid discussing the topic.
 However, studies show that not talking about diversity does not ensure that children are not noticing it.
 Moreover, children have trouble predicting adults' attitudes about diversity unless adults have communicated their attitudes directly to them.